What happens if there are nationwide planned emergency power cuts.

 What are Rota Load Disconnections (RLD)?

-You may have seen news reports that Britain could be facing planned emergency power cuts this winter (also called ‘blackouts’) to help manage the national electricity supply.
+You may have seen news reports that Britain could be facing planned emergency power cuts this winter (also called ‘electricity blackouts’) to help manage the national electricity supply.
 These will only occur when the government and National Grid agree that there is no other alternative and will be phased across the country so different locations are without power at different times.

 The nationwide electricity network is split into areas or ‘blocks’, each of which is identified by a single letter from A to V. To spread the load, a rota system has been created by the National Grid and the government which would mean areas are disconnected for up to 3 hours at a time.
 These are also known as Rota Load Disconnections (RLD).

-How will I know if I'm affected?
+How will I know if I'm affected by an electricity blackout?

 There'll be widespread news coverage if a disconnection event is announced, and this will include details of which areas are affected, when and for how long.
 Each area will be referred to by its block letter, which shows as your postcode area alpha identifier on bills, but it can also be called a Rota Load Disconnection (RLD) letter.